valengrillo/tfcb-homework02/README.md

 **AND I LOST MY APPETITE!** (not really, I am just being dramatic)

+Anyway, this is how you make a table using Markdown:

 This | is | a | table | header
 --- | --- | --- | --- | ---
 Humus | crackers| Brie cheese|mini carrots| ice cream